Skip to main content

 Press Release

 Earnings vary greatly among college majors.
-While college access has increased among African Americans, they are overrepresented in majors that lead to low-paying jobs.
-African Americans: College Majors and Earnings shows that African Americans, who represent 12 percent of the U.S. population, are underrepresented in the number of college majors associated with the fastest growing, highest-paying occupations.
+While college access has increased among Black/African American individuals, they are overrepresented in majors that lead to low-paying jobs.
+African Americans: College Majors and Earnings shows that Black/African American individuals, who represent 12 percent of the U.S. population, are underrepresented in the number of college majors associated with the fastest growing, highest-paying occupations.

 Key Findings